vLLM on Kubernetes

 GPU setup

-Before running vLLM in a Pod, Kubernetes needs to be aware of the GPU: the NVIDIA drivers must be installed on the node, the CUDA toolkit must be available, and the NVIDIA device plugin must be running so that Pods can request GPU resources.
+Before running vLLM in a Pod, Kubernetes needs to be aware of the GPU: the NVIDIA driver and container runtime integration must be available on the node, and the NVIDIA device plugin must be running so Pods can request GPU resources.

 On a self-managed cluster, the installation of those components is usually handled by the NVIDIA GPU Operator.
 On Exoscale SKS, this stack is provisioned automatically: GPU nodes come with the NVIDIA drivers, the CUDA toolkit, and the device plugin pre-installed.